gotchoices/votetorrent/README.md

 ## Requirements:

-* The authority solicits the vote, candidates, and the timeframe
+* The election authority solicits the vote with timeframes
 * The list of eligible voters could be fixed at start of election, or grow until closing
+* District authorities publish ballots
 * Authority may have private information on voters, but always discloses hash of private information in public information
 * The stakeholders have voter list, but only public information
 * Voter can vote without the authority or public knowing for which candidate